turbot/steampipe-cloud-sdk-go/docs/OrgUser.md

 ### NewOrgUser

-`func NewOrgUser(createdAt string, createdById string, email string, id string, orgId string, status string, updatedById string, userHandle string, userId string, versionId int32, ) *OrgUser`
+`func NewOrgUser(createdAt string, createdById string, id string, orgId string, status string, updatedById string, userHandle string, userId string, versionId int32, ) *OrgUser`

 NewOrgUser instantiates a new OrgUser object
 This constructor will assign default values to properties that have it defined,